Positive Behavior Interventions and Supports (PBIS)

 PBIS Implementation Training Overview

-Are you ready to implement Positive Behavior Intervention and Supports (PBIS) at your school?
+Are you ready to implement Positive Behavior Interventions and Supports (PBIS) at your school?
 The Stanislaus County Office of Education is offering a three-year training and implementation program that will help your school implement and sustain PBIS.
 Each year will include four days of training to prepare and equip site leadership teams to implement schoolwide PBIS using the blueprint published by the National Technical Assistance Center on Positive Behavioral Interventions and Supports.

 What outcomes are associated with effective implementation of PBIS?